mayankish/5G-NR-OFDM-Transceiver---RTL-FPGA/README.md

 Out of scope (called out explicitly so an interviewer sees the boundary): CFO estimation, LDPC/polar coding, multi-antenna / MIMO, full SSB/MIB decode, AXI-Stream wrappers.

-## Honest caveats

-* Resource numbers in the headline table are **synthesis estimates** until the Vivado run on a real install.
-Update them once the actual report is in hand.
-* The custom FFT is sequential (in-place, ping-pong banks).
-For a production NR PHY you'd use a streaming radix-2² SDF pipeline (Xilinx FFT IP).
-The custom engine here is deliberately *the* talking point — it demonstrates DSP-hardware fluency rather than IP-instantiation skill.
-* The PSS correlator is combinational over a 63-deep tap line; at higher Fmax targets you'd pipeline it.
-We don't, because 100 MHz closes with margin.

-## Roadmap

-After this project lands, the next two in the wireless SoC portfolio:

-* **Project 2 — Wireless Sensor Network with Custom MAC Protocol** (Arduino + NRF24L01, CSMA/CA or TDMA in C++)
-* **Project 3 — UVM Verification Environment for the MAC Controller SoC IP** (Verilog RTL of the MAC, verified with a full UVM testbench)

-Together they form a coherent **PHY → MAC → SoC verification** narrative for the Qualcomm interview.